-1. Introduction
+1. INTRODUCTION

-Three-thread fleece fabric is widely used as winter clothing where both strength and pilling.
-Pilling is a fabric surface property with small tightly entangles balls of fibres that occurs as a result of friction of protruding fibres on the surface [1].
-Pilling creates discomfort for the user and also deteriorates the outer look of garment.
+Three-thread fleece fabric is widely used as winter clothing where both strength and pilling are important.
+Pilling is a fabric surface property with small, tightly entangled balls of fibers that occurs as a result of friction of protruding fibers on the surface [1].

+Pilling creates discomfort for the user and also deteriorates the outer look of the garment.
 The tendency of pilling formation is associated with the yarn properties like stitch length, twist per inch, yarn count, and yarn type [2].
-Fabrics with less twist per inch in yarns shows more pilling.
+Fabrics with less twist per inch in yarns show more pilling.
 Uncombed yarns also create excessive pilling due to their hairy surface on the yarn body [3].

-Bursting strength is a key measure of knit fabric strength that indicates durability of garment to be produced by the fabric.
+Bursting strength is a key measure of knit fabric strength that indicates the durability of the garment to be produced by the fabric.
 Bursting strength indicates how much pressure a fabric can withstand before it breaks by air pressure.
-The bursting strength property of fabric can also be associated with stitch length twist per inch, yarn count, and fabric grams per square meter (GSM).
+The bursting strength property of fabric can also be associated with stitch length, twist per inch, yarn count, and fabric grams per square meter (GSM).
 Higher GSM fabrics exhibit higher bursting strengths [4].

 The impact of GSM on knit fabric pilling is negligible.
-Higher GSM of fabric would produce small percentage increase in pilling.
+A higher GSM of fabric would produce a small percentage increase in pilling.
 Applying heat setting and singeing can effectively improve knit fabric pilling.
-In recent, biopolishing is an enzymatic process used to pill resistant fabric [5].
-Moreover, it is challenging to produce pill resistant three thread polyester cotton blended fleece fabric because of cottons and polyester blends.
+Recently, biopolishing is an enzymatic process used to pill resistant fabric [5].
+Moreover, it is challenging to produce pill-resistant three-thread polyester cotton blended fleece fabric because of cotton and polyester blends.
 The resistance of knitted fabrics to pilling is dependent on the density of the fabric; that is, the stitch length.
 Resistance to pilling increases as the surface density of the knitted fabric increases and the stitch length decreases [6].
-In the analysis of the relationship between knit structure and pilling propensities, it was found that knitted fabrics with rib structure were the most resistant to pilling, knitted fabrics with interlock structure were less resistant, and woven fabrics with plain weave were more likely to pill.
+In the analysis of the relationship between knit structure and pilling propensities, it is found that knitted fabrics with rib structure were the most resistant to pilling, knitted fabrics with interlock structure were less resistant, and woven fabrics with plain weave were more likely to pill.
 Any fabric, knit or woven, is more susceptible to pilling if the number of yarns per unit length of the fabric reduces [7].

-Spinning process has technological advancement such as compact and vortex spinning for the reduction of pilling and bursting strength of the fabric.
-Vortex yarn structure is very compact and the outer fibres are lodged in the center of the yarns, so that the outer surface fibre cannot form pill easily [8].
-Efficient use of textile fibres, process machinery and technical parameters, it is necessary for the manufacturer to produce fabrics or garment as per customers specification and for that prediction of fabric or garment parameters from process variables is essential now a days.
-Statistical regression can provide predicted value as a fundamental method [9].
-Predicting using advanced computational techniques like artificial neural networks (ANN) offers a promising solution for manufacturers for process optimization 10].
+Spinning process has technological advancements such as compact and vortex spinning for the reduction of pilling and bursting strength of the fabric.
+Vortex yarn structure is very compact, and the outer fibers are lodged in the center of the varns so that the outer surface fiber cannot form pills easily [8].
+For efficient use of textile fibers, process machinery, and technical parameters, it is necessary for the manufacturer to produce fabrics or garments as per customer specifications, and for that, prediction of fabric or garment parameters from process variables is essential nowadays.
+Statistical regression can provide a predicted value as a fundamental method [9].
+Predicting using advanced computational techniques like artificial neural networks (ANN) offers a promising solution for manufacturers for process optimization [10].

 The main objective of artificial intelligence like ANN in textile industries is to create a system that is capable of thinking and acting like humans.
 Backpropagation with a variable learning rate and several linear regressions are being used in the ANN methodology.
-ANN is recently used in in textile for the prediction of fabric defects [11].
+ANN is recently used in textiles for the prediction of fabric defects [11].
+Developing a predictive model using ANNs can streamline the process, allowing manufacturers to anticipate how different fabric construction parameters affect both bursting and pilling performance.